maloleroy/sncf-incident-reporting/back/README.md

 Note that this is not required if you don't want the backend to have HTTPS support, or if you are using an externally-provided SSL certificate (typically, a DNS domain-bound certificate in the case of a production environment).

+> You **have** to add this device's IP (on the frontend's network) or domain name in `openssl.conf`, else the certificate could be refused by the frontend.

 ## Running

 Once you completed all the configuration steps once, run the server as many times as you want with